A smoky, vibrant, delicious Lebanese Chickpea Stew flavored with the warmth of za'atar is what I have for you today.

 Instructions

-- Add salt to taste and stir in the parsley.
-Turn off the heat.
+- Add salt to taste, stir in the parsley and turn off heat.
+Serve the chickpea stew hot or warm.

 Maria Peterson